socketsupply/sockets.sh/src/docs/faq.md

 We provide a technical foundation that makes it possible for many Web3 ideals to come to fruition.

-In its current state Web3 is not decentralized.
+In its current state, Web3 is not decentralized.
 The ecosystem relies heavily on centralized cloud providers like AWS for infrastructure.
 This is an economic disadvantage and in most cases a barrier to entry.
 However, apps built with Socket’s P2P capabilities can be 100% decentralized, absolutely no servers are required.
 They can be fully autonomous, aligning directly with the mission of the web3 community.

 ### Doesn't P2P (without centralized servers) mean that only users that are online at the same time can share and communicate with each other?